lastobelus/shopify-pipeline/README.md

 Use node --inspect.
 Note that `cli.js` spawns, so you need to use node inspect directly on a script:
 `node --inspect node_modules/shopify_pipeline/scripts/build.js --watch`

+To use a local copy of shopify-pipeline in your project:

+1. run `yarn link` in your local copy
+2. run `yarn link shopify-pipeline` in your project dir

+To stop using your local copy, run `yarn unlink shopify-pipeline` in your project dir
 ## Caveats
 ### How to generate a local SSH certificate
 In order to be able to use local assets in Shopify's environment, you will need to allow your browser to use `https://localhost:8080` as a safe URL.